nesarashree/latent-variable-methods/README.md

-# GPFA Latent Dynamics Analysis
+# Evaluating Latent Variable Models of Neural Population Activity

 This repo fits **Gaussian Process Factor Analysis (GPFA)** to single-unit spiking data from extracellular recordings, in order to extract low-dimensional latent